Aegean Airlines Business Class Review: Is It Worth the Upgrade?

 Aegean Airlines Business Class Review: Legroom in the first row

-The first one is that there is slightly more leg space.
+The first is that there is slightly more legroom.
 However, if you are not tall, you might not even notice it (I am 1.91, and I, unfortunately, notice every missing inch or cm).
 The second difference, and the one you’ll notice at once, is that the middle seat is blocked and transformed into a table.
 Don’t imagine something fancy; it’s more of a board blocking the seat.
 Anyway, this is a welcome addition because it gives you enough space to stretch.
 That’s not something to underestimate; if you happen to be tall, it is wonderful even for a two-hour flight.

 Aegean Airlines Business Class Review New York Times and Sparkling Wine